Blast Overpressure Mitigation for Military Training Environments

 For high-BOP weapons training ranges

-BORS is EBSS’s range-based system for high-BOP weapons training environments.
-It is designed to support physical mitigation, repeatable personnel positioning, and more consistent range-lane configuration.
+BORS is EBSS’s range-based system for high-BOP weapons training.
+It is designed to support physical BOP mitigation, repeatable personnel positioning, and consistent range-lane configuration.

 C-BOS